The projector algorithm: a simple parallel algorithm for computing Voronoi diagrams and Delaunay graphs: A by-product: a new combinatorial representation for the cells in higher dimensions

-As explained in Section \ref{sec:CombinatorialInformation}, each vertex is stored by saving its coordinates and the facets (actually the corresponding neighbor sites which induce these facets) which intersect at the vertex.
-In dimension $m=2$ a vertex $u$ is always obtained from the intersection of 2 lines.
+As explained in Section \bref{sec:CombinatorialInformation}, each vertex is stored by saving its coordinates and the edges (actually the corresponding neighbor sites which induce these edges) which intersect at the vertex.
+This section extends this idea to higher dimensions and presents a new combinatorial representation for the Voronoi cells (and actually any convex polytope) in this setting.

+In dimension $m=2$, a vertex $u$ is always obtained from the intersection of two lines.
 In dimension $m\geq 3$ a vertex is usually obtained from exactly $m$ hyperplanes, but in principle it can be obtained from $S$ hyperplanes, $S>m$.
-We call the set $\{L_{i_1},\ldots, L_{i_{S}}\}$ of all the hyperplanes from which $u$ was obtained the combinatorial representation of $u$.
+We call the set $\{L_{i_1},\ldots, L_{i_{S}}\}$ of all the hyperplanes from which $u$ was obtained ``the combinatorial representation of $u$''.

-As the examples below show (see also Section \ref{sec:Delaunay}), once the above combinatorial representation is known and stored, we can obtain other combinatorial information related to the cell, say the neighbors of a given vertex, the $\ell$-dimensional faces of some cell, the Delaunay graph, and so on, and hence we do not need to store these types of information separately.
+As the examples below show (see also Section \bref{sec:Delaunay}), once the above-mentioned combinatorial representation is known and stored, we can obtain other combinatorial information related to the cell, say the neighbors of a given vertex, combinatorial information related to the $\ell$-dimensional faces of the cell, $\ell=0,1,\ldots,m-1$, and so on, and hence we do not need to store these types of information separately.
 This is in contrast to familiar methods for representing the combinatorial information in which one has to find and store all the $\ell$-dimensional faces, $\ell=0,1,\ldots,m-1$ of the cell.
-Since the combinatorial complexity of the cell (the number of multi-dimensional faces) may grow exponentially with the dimension \cite{Aurenhammer,Klee}, our method may save a lot of space.
-The price is however that for retrieving some data certain search operations will have to be done on the stored information.
+Since the combinatorial complexity of the cell (the number of multi-dimensional faces) can grow exponentially with the dimension \cite{Aurenhammer, Klee}, our method may reduce the required space needed for the storage (at least by improving some constants).
+The price is, however, that for retrieving some data, certain search operations will have to be done on the stored information.
 There is another difference between our method and other ones.
 In other methods one starts with the vertices as the initial (atomic) ingredients, and from them one constructs higher dimensional faces.
 For instance, an edge is represented by the two vertices which form its corners.
 However, in our method we start with the highest dimensional faces (located on hyperplanes) and from them we construct the vertices and the other multi-dimensional faces.
-As a matter of fact, our method of storage can be used to represent any multi-dimensional convex polytope, and even a class of nonconvex or abstract ones.
+As a matter of fact, our method of storage can be used to represent any multi-dimensional convex polytope, and even a class of nonconvex or abstract polytopes.